htdebeer/paru/documentation/using_filters.md

 the file.
 Furthermore, you can also set metadata.
 For example, each time you encounter a Strong node, you could add it to the keywords metadata to automatically generate a list of keywords.

+As an example, I have created a filter that removes a pandoc configuration from the metadata if any.
+I use this in combination with `do-pandoc.rb` to generate a file only once.

+    ::paru::insert ../examples/filters/remove_pandoc_metadata.rb